Lot and His Daughters (Artemisia Gentileschi)

 Lot and His Daughters is a 1636-1638 painting by Artemisia Gentileschi, now in the Toledo Museum of Art.

 Description

 Subject matter

 The story, recounted in the Book of Genesis, concerns the family of Lot who have fled the destroyed city of Sodom (visible burning in the background of the painting).
 Lot's wife disobeyed instructions not to look around and was turned into a pillar of salt – her form is just visible in the left background of the painting.
 Lot and his daughters then hid in a cave; the daughters, fearing the end of their family line, then got their father drunk, so they could seduce him and perpetuate their lineage.
-This theme was popular in art of the period, both for its moral message as well as the scandalous potential.
+This theme was popular in art of the period, both for its moral message as well as its scandalous potential.

 Composition

 Lot sits between his daughters in a darkened landscape.
 He wears a purple garment with a pink cloak, with his left knee exposed as the cloth falls away.
 His daughters lean towards him, one with a gold gown and blue cloak, while the other has a blue gown and gold cloak.
 One daughter offers to refill his wine glass while the other prepares to slice bread.